Fractal-Tess/faber/sdks/js/README.md

 // Create a client with API key authentication const client = new FaberClient({
   baseUrl: 'http://localhost:3000',
-  apiKey: process.env.FABER_API_KEY // Or your API key string });
+  apiKey: process.env.FABER_API_KEY, // Or your API key string
+  fetch: customFetch, // Optional: provide your own fetch implementation (for timeouts, custom headers, etc.)
+});

 // Use the TaskBuilder for complex workflows